quii/learn-go-with-tests/reading-files.md

 }
 ```

-Run the test, and it should complain about the wrong number of return values, fixing the code is straightforward.
+Run the test: it should complain about the wrong number of return values.
+Fixing the code is straightforward.

 ```go
 func NewPostsFromFS(fileSystem fs.FS) ([]Post, error) {